1 Week Cruise

 Landowners permission had to be sought for the canal to be built and the Wroughton family of Stowell Lodge had some specific conditions that had to be met before permission was granted.
 The canal was widened to create an ornamental lake where it passed near their mansion, plus an ornamental bridge was built over it.
 This structure, now a listed building, was built by John Rennie and known as the Ladies Bridge after two ladies in the Wroughton family.

 John Rennie, the architect of the Ladies’ Bridge was also responsible for building two of the most impressive structures on Britain’s waterways, the Avoncliff Aqueduct and the Dundas Aqueduct.

 The Avoncliff is over 100 metres long and the spectacular Dundas Aqueduct, now a Scheduled Ancient Monument, is 137 meters long.
 Both carry the Kennet & Avon Canal over the River Avon.

 You can cruise on the Kennet & Avon Canal starting from our canal boat hire base at Bradford-upon-Avon in Wiltshire.
-Check out our canal maps and cruise guides on our base page for more information for your canal holiday.
+Check out our canal maps and cruise guides on our base page for more information about your British waterways canal holiday.

-From our base at Wiltshire you can start your canal boat holiday on the Kennet & Avon.
+From our base at Wiltshire, you can start your canal boat holiday on the Kennet Navigation and Kennet & Avon waterway.
 Heading westward will take you over aqueducts, through bridges and locks to the World Heritage City of Bath, a gentle day’s canal cruise from the base.
-For the more experienced narrowboat crew a week will provide adequate time to cruise through Bath and onto Bristol, travelling through the countryside along the River Avon.
+For the more experienced narrowboat crew, a week will provide adequate time to cruise through Bath and onto Bristol, travelling on canals and rivers through the countryside along the River Avon.